- Travel info

 Travelling with your own wheelchair

-If you’re travelling in your own manual wheelchair without a companion and you need assistance boarding or getting off the train in London you are required to ensure that your wheelchair is in a good state of repair and working normally.
+If you are a wheelchair user travelling in your own manual wheelchair without a companion and you need assistance boarding or getting off the train, we will always look to assist you in your own wheelchair.

 Who we can help